Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Introduction

 Our empirical setting offers several advantages.
 First, Airbnb operates globally with standardized data collection, enabling consistent measurement across diverse markets.
-Second, platform booking data captures actual reservations rather than survey-based intentions or aggregate border crossing statistics, providing a direct measure of revealed demand.
+Second, platform booking data captures actual reservations rather than survey-based intentions or aggregate border crossing statistics, providing a direct measure of revealed booking demand.
+Because reservations are indexed by booking date rather than check-in date, the series provide an earlier signal of changing market mix, even though they are not identical to realized stay-month demand.
 Third, our sample period spans the COVID-19 pandemic and subsequent recovery, allowing us to examine how compositional dynamics shifted during and after this unprecedented disruption.
-Prior work using Airbnb data has documented pandemic-induced changes in booking lead times \citep{katz2025leadtimes} and length of stay distributions \citep{katz2025slomads}, but the evolution of origin market composition has not been systematically analyzed.
+Prior work using Airbnb data has examined other dimensions of pandemic-era booking behavior, but the evolution of origin market composition has not been systematically analyzed.

 We find that BDARMA models achieve the lowest forecast error for EMEA, the most compositionally complex destination region, and competitive performance elsewhere.
-The pandemic caused dramatic compositional shifts, most notably a surge in within-region bookings at the expense of long-haul travel, with recovery trajectories that varied markedly across destination regions.
+The pandemic caused dramatic compositional shifts in booking flows, most notably a surge in within-region booking shares at the expense of long-haul markets, with recovery trajectories that varied markedly across destination regions.
 Our models capture these dynamics through autoregressive and moving average terms that allow past compositions and shocks to influence current shares, while the Dirichlet likelihood ensures forecasts remain valid probability distributions.
-A key methodological finding is that incorporating seasonal variation in the precision parameter, not just the mean composition, substantially improves forecast accuracy.
+We also allow seasonal variation in the precision parameter to accommodate the descriptive evidence that compositional volatility varies across months.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:literature} reviews related work on tourism demand forecasting, compositional data analysis, and peer-to-peer accommodation research.
 Section~\ref{sec:methods} presents the BDARMA modeling framework and estimation approach.
 Section~\ref{sec:data} describes our Airbnb booking data and the construction of origin market compositions.
 Section~\ref{sec:results} reports empirical findings, including model comparisons and forecast accuracy assessments.
 Section~\ref{sec:discussion} discusses implications for destination management and directions for future research.
 Section~\ref{sec:conclusion} concludes.